zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/oci/oci.md

     </copy>
     ````

-13. You will receive a warning message that Java JDK is older than the recommended version for this SQL Developer.
+13. You may receive a warning message that Java JDK is older than the recommended version for this SQL Developer.
 In order to save time, we will skip Java update for now.

 14. Once JDK installation full pathname is set, SQL Developer can be started from **Applications** main menu, and **Programming**.